James is a games developer currently working for IUGO Mobile Entertainment. His collection of work includes:

 I joined IUGO as a client engineer working on The Walking Dead: Road to Survival, maintaining the quality of the build and introducing new features.

 Blue Beck Ltd., 2013 - 2018

 After proving myself as a capable developer working on a variety of platforms with a range of different technologies I was asked to be the principal developer for a series of projects with various US state lottery projects.
 I also worked on a various other projects including Last Day of Work's Virtual Families products, PixOwl's The Sandbox Evolution for PC and a Scavenger Hunt feature for San Francisco Zoo.
-Currently I am working on a couple of internal game projects that will hopefully be released soon.
+I also worked on numerous 1st party prototypes, researched new development techniques and educated the studio on introductory analytics.